Aotearoa New Zealand's histories: Background

-In 2015, the public were made aware of concerns about the approach to history in New Zealand schools when students from Otorohanga College in New Zealand gathered more than 10,000 signatures on a petition in support of setting aside a day to remember the New Zealand wars.
+In 2015, the public were made aware of concerns about the approach to history in New Zealand schools when students from Otorohanga College gathered more than 10,000 signatures on a petition in support of setting aside a day to remember the New Zealand Wars.
 The students had visited battle sites, including Rangiaowhia, in 2014 and talked with kaumātua who often had stories of cruelty to women and children during the conflicts.
-The head girl at the school, Rhiannon Magee said that the past should be acknowledged and not hidden, and a teacher Mariana Papa noted that the students had the support of King Tuheitia and other Māori leaders.
+The head girl at the school, Rhiannon Magee, said that the past should be acknowledged and not hidden, and a teacher Mariana Papa noted that the students had the support of King Tuheitia and other Māori leaders.
 Historian Paul Moon felt a day of commemoration would build understanding of the wars, although the response from David Bennett and Scott Simpson, members of the governing National Party, was more measured and not totally in support of a public holiday.

 In December 2015, the students took the petition to the New Zealand parliament.
-Nanaia Mahuta, in her role as Hauraki-Waikato MP, presented the petition to the National Government at the time, pledging Labour's support for a proposed public holiday in recognition of the struggle.
+Nanaia Mahuta, in her role as Hauraki-Waikato MP, presented the petition to the National Government of the time, pledging Labour's support for a proposed public holiday in recognition of the struggle.
 Mahuta said she hoped that "the Government [would] see the importance in recognising the New Zealand Land Wars and its contribution to our national identity...[ensuring people]...continue to tell the story of ancestors who went to war to fight for their land, rather than have it taken by colonial government".
 John Key, Prime Minister, ruled out an extra holiday and said he had not had much support for replacing one of the existing holidays.
-However, in 2016, the Māori Development Minister Te Ururoa Flavell confirmed Te Pūtake o Te Reo, He Rā Maumahara as a national day on October 28 to annually commemorate the New Zealand Wars.
-The first day was held on 11 March 2018, the anniversary of the Battle of Kororāreka in 1845, and it was agreed that future days would be held annually on 28 October, to mark the signing of He Whakaputanga o te Rangatiratanga o Nu Tireni, "serving as a reminder of the rangatiratanga and authority that Māori fought to protect and preserve throughout the New Zealand Wars."

-At a later Rā Maumahara, members of the New Zealand Labour Government were welcomed onto Ōwae Marae, Waitara.
-After receiving a "white feather or raukura as a symbol of peace" during the welcome, the Prime Minister, Jacinda Ardern, said that rather than just one day of commemoration, she favoured "putting the teaching of New Zealand history into our schools, into our education system, for all our young people to learn, I think that is the most significant and important thing that we can do going forward."
+In 2016, the Māori Development Minister Te Ururoa Flavell confirmed Te Pūtake o Te Riri, He Rā Maumahara as a national day on October 28 to annually commemorate the New Zealand Wars.
+The first day was held on 11 March 2018, the anniversary of the Battle of Kororāreka in 1845, and it was agreed that future days would be held annually on 28 October, to mark the signing of He Whakaputanga o te Rangatiratanga o Nu Tireni, "serving as a reminder of the rangatiratanga and authority that Māori fought to protect and preserve throughout the New Zealand Wars".
+At the 2019 Rā Maumahara, members of the Labour Government were welcomed onto Ōwae Marae, Waitara.
+After receiving a "white feather or raukura as a symbol of peace" during the welcome, the Prime Minister, Jacinda Ardern, said that rather than just one day of commemoration, she favoured "putting the teaching of New Zealand history into our schools, into our education system, for all our young people to learn, I think that is the most significant and important thing that we can do going forward".